strapi/client/README.md

 ### .files

 The `files` property provides access to the Strapi Media Library through the Upload plugin.
-It allows you to retrieve files without directly interacting with the REST API.
+It allows you to retrieve files metadata without directly interacting with the REST API.

 #### Methods

-- `find(params?: FileQueryParams): Promise<FileListResponse>` - Retrieves a list of files based on optional query parameters
+- `find(params?: FileQueryParams): Promise<FileListResponse>` - Retrieves a list of file metadata based on optional query parameters
-- `findOne(fileId: number): Promise<FileResponse>` - Retrieves a single file by its ID
+- `findOne(fileId: number): Promise<FileResponse>` - Retrieves the metadata for a single file by its ID

 #### Example: Finding Files